gergap/vim-cmake-build/README.md

 # Commands

+* `CMakeFindProject`: Finds the top level CMakeLists.txt inside the current Git repository.
+This gets invoked automatically when you start Vim and the plugin is loaded.
+But if the Git repository didn't exist when your started Vim, or you simply want to change the project you can invoke this command manually.
 * `CMakeTargetList`: Shows all executable CMake targets in new buffer.
 Simply navigate to the line containing the target you want to use and hit <CR>.
 This will select the target and closes the buffer.
 * `CMakeExecute`: Executes the target without debugging.
 * `CMakeDebug`: Executes the target in the debugger.
 * `CMakeValgrind`: Executes the target using Valgrind.